meiras/HCI-with-VAs/README.md

 # NOTE: If using Netlogo, remove "python" from the markdown at the top of this section to get a generic code block
 ```

+__*LS COMMENTS:*__
+*This is a solid start.
+Currently, your network is not very big - are you thinking of expanding it later?
+Also, I'm assuming that the letters represent the computer interfaces.
+Is that correct?*

 &nbsp;

 ### 2) Agents